 We have planned to ensure the progression described above by teaching the British, local and world history outlined below.
 We will combine overview and depth studies to help pupils understand both the long arc of development and the complexity of specific aspects of the content.
 These will be in the form of enquiries and stand alone studies, and will be undertaken throughout the Key Stage; helping promote literacy and numeracy skills through problem solving, researching, and communicating about the past.

-In Year 7 pupils will build their core historical skills and develop their chronological understanding of up to the date 1665AD.
+In Year 7 pupils will build their core historical skills and develop their chronological understanding of up to the date 1707.

-Pupils will learn about the development of Britain through a wider study of the past.
-Pupils will build their skills with some hands-on History by investigating artefacts from Roman Britain.
-Pupils will be challenged to make and explain inferences as well as solve a mystery.
+Pupils will learn about the development of Britain through a detailed study of the past.
+Initially, pupils will build their skills with some hands-on History by investigating artefacts from Roman Britain as well as being challenged to make and explain inferences as well as solve a mystery.
 Once these key skills have been developed, pupils will begin their chronological study.

 Key modules in Year 7 include: